manikumt/Bayport-test/README.md

     * Requests 5GB of storage.
     * The volume can be mounted as read-write by more than one node.
 # General
 * How would you ensure any change made to this Dockerfile is source controlled, approved, tested and deployed.
-Explain which tools you will use as if this was going into a production environment.
+Explain which tools you will use as if this was going into a production environment. git does this, use a prod branch and pull request to merge it after approvals.
+Testing and security scans can be part of your build pipeline before adding the image to your artifact repo.
 * Commit and push your changes.